-The members of our nominating and corporate governance committee are chairperson of the committee.
-Our board of directors has determined that , and are independent under the applicable Nasdag rules.
+The members of our nominating and corporate governance committee are Keith Harris, Joel Marcus and Neil Mendoza.
+Joel Marcus serves as the chairperson of the committee.
+Our board of directors has determined that Keith Harris, Joel Marcus and Neil Mendoza are independent under the applicable Nasdaq rules.